U.S. SEC Chair Gensler calls on Congress to help rein in crypto 'Wild West' | Business

 The industry has been waiting with bated breath to see how Gensler, a Democratic appointee who took the SEC helm in April, will approach oversight of the market, which he has previously said should be brought within traditional financial regulation.
 On Tuesday, Gensler provided more insight on his thinking, saying he would like Congress to give the SEC the power to oversee cryptocurrency exchanges, which are not currently within the SEC's remit.

 He also called on lawmakers to give the SEC more power to oversee crypto lending, and platforms like peer-to-peer decentralized finance (DeFi) sites that allow lenders and borrowers to transact in cryptocurrencies without traditional banks.
-"If we don't address these issues, I worry a lot of people will be hurt."
+"If we don't address these issues, I worry a lot of people will be hurt," Gensler said.

 Democratic Senator Elizabeth Warren has been pressing regulators to get a grip on the market, which she described in a July letter to Gensler as "highly opaque and volatile."
 Gensler responded by asking Congress to consider granting him more autonomy to regulate the sector.